CarlosLmB/CarlosLmb/README.md

 I'm a motivated and agile developer with a solid foundation in building end-to-end web applications.
 My expertise has been forged through **hands-on projects** and **open-source contributions**, specializing in transforming complex challenges into **scalable and efficient technical solutions**.

-I am eager to collaborate with dynamic teams where I can contribute my commitment to **best practices** and my passion for developing software with **real impact**
+I am eager to collaborate with dynamic teams where I can contribute my commitment to **best practices** and my passion for developing software with **real impact**.

 ---